-Take home a great memory of your visit to the 126th Sandwich Fair.
-Pick up our adorable fuzzy Doodle Duck dressed in a vest.
-It is available at the Gazebo.
+Take home a great memory of your visit to the 127th Sandwich Fair.
+You can buy Gus at the Gazebo.

 FFA Farm Zoo

 Where do you see the most smiles, ooh’s and ahh’s at the Sandwich Fair?

 Some of the best things in life are free.
 If you doubt that, just see the smiles on both adults and children as they enjoy the cute, cuddly and quirky animals on display.
 The joy of touching a soft baby rabbit or a fluffy baby chick brings out the wonder and joy so often missing in our stressful over-organized lives.
 For a moment people and animals feel that strong bond that farmers have for their animals.

 FFA members from the Somonauk Leland Sandwich chapter, Newark chapter, Hinckley Big Rock chapter, and Indian Creek chapter are all a part of this cooperative effort.

 When you need to lift your spirits, find the zoo just beyond the carnival at the west end of the fairgrounds.
 Interact with the FFA students and learn something new.
 Experiencing the baby animals is more intimate than a regular zoo and it’s free.
 Your time here is sure to make great memories and great photographic opportunities!

 This educational cow is mooo-valous fun.
 Learn how to milk a cow like it's done on the farm.
 This is a great bucket list activity for the family.
 Maggie is very amoooosing, and milking Maggie is safe and clean.
 It isn't real milk, but don't tell Maggie.